JaJaMalikov/Puppet-Theatre/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** LaughterJerry, Puppet-Theatre, twitter_handle, laughteralan@gmail.com, Puppet Theatre, project_description
+*** LaughterJerry, Puppet-Theatre, twitter_handle, laughteralan@gmail.com, Puppet Theatre, Puppet Theatre is a simple replacement for Flash after it was shut down by Adobe.
+Allowing the user to create animations in sync to sound at multiple framerates with frame-perfect accuracy.
+Manipulating the images also works during playback allowing the user to record live motions or set keyframes with linear interpolation
 -->